While owning a swimming pool is fun, it needs regular maintenance to remain clean.

 To maintain your pool efficiently, the tiles at the waterline must be cleaned immediately in case of any discolouration.
 Ideally, the cleaning should happen on a weekly or monthly basis.
 Remember that it’s much easier to clean dirt and grime in the early stages of the build-up rather than later.

-As such, we’d recommend cleaning the pool tiles at the start and end of every pool season using the resources and steps mentioned below.
+We recommend cleaning the pool tiles using the resources and steps below at the start and end of every pool season.

 What You Will Need